- Incontinence of the bladder, resulting in urine loss, is called "urinary incontinence" or "UI" for short.

 What treatment and management options are available?

-There are many different treatment options available for both urinary and fecal incontinence, including Kegel exercises, electrical stimulation, bulking agents, dietary changes, medication, injections, and several types of surgeries.
+There are many different treatment options available for both urinary and bowel incontinence, including Kegel exercises, electrical stimulation, bulking agents, dietary changes, medication, injections, and several types of surgeries.
 In some cases, incontinence can't be treated/cured, and it must be managed using tools such as absorbent products and urine collection devices.
 It is important to speak with a nurse or doctor before attempting any treatment, or if you use products to manage incontinence.
-Learn more about available treatments and management options for incontinence.